MicrosoftDocs/xamarin-docs/docs/xamarin-forms/creating-mobile-apps-xamarin-forms/summaries/chapter13.md

 The program sets the `VerticalOptions` and `HorizontalOptions` properties of the `Image` to `LayoutOptions.Center`, which makes the `Image` element unconstrained.
 The `Image` and the bitmap are the same size:

 - On iOS and Android, the `Image` is the pixel size of the bitmap.
 There is a one-to-one mapping between bitmap pixels and screen pixels.
-- On the Windows Runtime platforms, the `Image` is the pixel size of the bitmap in device-independent units.
+- On Universal Windows Platform, the `Image` is the pixel size of the bitmap in device-independent units.
 On most devices, each bitmap pixel occupies multiple screen pixels.

 The [**StackedBitmap**](https://github.com/xamarin/xamarin-forms-book-samples/tree/master/Chapter13/StackedBitmap) sample puts an `Image` in a vertical `StackLayout` in XAML.
 A markup extension named  [`ImageResourceExtension`](https://github.com/xamarin/xamarin-forms-book-samples/blob/master/Chapter13/StackedBitmap/StackedBitmap/StackedBitmap/ImageResourceExtension.cs) helps to reference the embedded resource in XAML.
 This class only loads resources from the assembly in which it's located, so it can't be placed in a library.